Followers

 An Occupied City

-As with so many Americans, life changed when the war came to Philadelphia.
+As with many Americans, life changed when the war came to Philadelphia.
 In October 1777, the British army under General William Howe occupied the erstwhile American capital.
 By chance, Lord Howe established his headquarters in the home of the patriot rebel leader, John Cadwalader, just across the street from the Darragh residence at 177 South Second Street.
-At some point, Howe demanded use of the Darragh parlor for staff councils and private meetings.
+At some point, Howe demanded the use of the Darragh parlor for staff councils and private meetings.
 Most war plans of the age were developed by “councils of war,” so this was a big deal.
 And a big opportunity.

 Darragh's House